Abadrausar/Rubble-/docs/BD Readme.txt

 Overview:
 ==============================================
 Better Dorfs adds a bunch of industries as well as a new (possibly playable) race, the saurians.
 Saurians have some special items/materials/plants that are unavailable to dwarves while dwarves have some special industries that saurians can't use.
-Most features can be toggled on or off in the configuration file prior to generating the raws.
+Everything can be toggled on or off in the configuration file prior to generating the raws.

 ==============================================
 Install: